Living and Working in Alexandria Zip Codes 22304 and 22305

 Cameron Station Shopping, Entertainment, and Commuting

 Cameron Station’s planned community status offers multiple options within the community for convenient amenities.
-The neighborhood is home to Bright Start Learning Center, Cameron Café, Cameron Station Valet, Family Dentistry, London Curry House, and Toka Salon.
+The neighborhood is home to Bright Start Learning Center, Cameron Café, Cameron Station Valet, and Family Dentistry.

 Both of the nearby parks schedule plenty of opportunities to enjoy the outdoors through concerts and movies.
-Social events are organized by the dedicated civic association and often use the Cameron Club to host community functions.
+The dedicated civic association organizes social events and often uses the Cameron Club to host community functions.

 Bus at Van Dorn Metro Station by David Wilson

 Commuting couldn’t be easier from Cameron Station, especially if the Metro is your chosen mode of transportation.
 The community provides a shuttle to the Van Dorn Metro station.
-Washington, D.C., is about 10 miles away, which makes the location a perfect pick for those working in any military or government office in the city or along the commute routes.
+Washington, DC, is ten miles away, which makes the location a perfect pick for those working in any military or government office in the city or along the commute routes.

 22305 Neighborhoods Del Ray and Beverley Hills